leandromonaco/digital-knowledge-garden/src/Management/Software Development Strategy.md

 - [Guidelines](#guidelines)
 - [Tools, Frameworks and Libraries](#tools-frameworks-and-libraries)
 - [Coding Standards](#coding-standards)

 ## Introduction

-This document is a set of upfront decisions that allows the team to come up with an effective set of dos, don’ts and hows regarding the future application design, development and deployment, and move consistently through each step of a development project.
+This document is a set of upfront decisions that allows the team to come up with an effective set of dos, don’ts and how's regarding the future application design, development and deployment, and move consistently through each step of a development project.
 ## General
 - Use GitHub folder structure (src, doc, test, build, tool)